Cryptocojak/mintybot/README.md

 pip install tweepy web3
 ```

-3. Update the env.py file with your environment variables.
+3. Update the env.py file with your credentials.
 The file should contain:
 - `CONSUMER_KEY`
 - `CONSUMER_SECRET`
 - `ACCESS_TOKEN`